seenthattinker/demo/sredEligible.md

 *and, in applying this definition in respect of a taxpayer, includes

-- work undertaken by or [on behalf of](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#nbhlf) the taxpayer with respect to [engineering](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ngnrng),
+- &ndash; work undertaken by or [on behalf of](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#nbhlf) the taxpayer with respect to [engineering](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ngnrng),